National Coalition of Afghanistan

-The National Coalition of Afghanistan (ائتلاف ملی, Etelaf-e Milli; previously known as the Coalition for Change and Hope), is a political coalition in Afghanistan led by Abdullah Abdullah, Afghanistan's former foreign minister (2001–2005) and main challenger of President Hamid Karzai in the 2009 Afghan presidential elections.
+The National Coalition of Afghanistan (ائتلاف ملی, Etelaf-e Milli; previously known as the Coalition for Change and Hope) was a political coalition in Afghanistan led by Abdullah Abdullah, Afghanistan's former foreign minister (2001–2005) and main challenger of President Hamid Karzai in the 2009 Afghan presidential elections.
 Abdullah Abdullah was a close friend of the Northern Alliance leader Ahmad Shah Massoud who was assassinated two days before the September 11 attacks.

-Besides the National Front of Afghanistan, the National Coalition presents the leading democratic opposition movement against the governments of Hamid Karzai and Ashraf Ghani.
-Abdullah Abdullah is supported among others by the governor of Balkh province, Ustad Atta Mohammad Noor.
+Besides the National Front of Afghanistan, the National Coalition acted as the leading democratic opposition movement against the governments of Hamid Karzai and Ashraf Ghani.
+Abdullah Abdullah was supported among others by the governor of Balkh province, Ustad Atta Mohammad Noor.
 Both Abdullah and Atta Noor derive from the Jamiat-e Islami like National Front of Afghanistan chairman Ahmad Zia Massoud and former intelligence chief Amrullah Saleh.

+The coalition ended with the Taliban takeover of Kabul in 2021.

 2001

 After the Taliban were removed from power by United Front ground forces and NATO special forces in late 2001, the Shura-e Nazar which more or less had already been replaced by the United Front, dissolved as an organization.
 Many of its members are still connected and organised within this political party (The National Coalition of Afghanistan).